 Contractors named Stephen Nye and Son signed the plans in first place for a new south aisle at Rusper.
 It is probable that the father was Stephen Nye (1788-1855), a bricklayer who was a local man and appears in the Poll Book for 1841 by virtue of being the owner of a freehold cottage in the village.
 The other person to sign the plans, Thomas Redford, is likely also to have been local, particularly if it is assumed that he is identical with a man of the name who appears in the Poll Book for 1837 for the village.
-However, this does not give any other particulars and there is no likely further information about him….
+However, this does not give any other particulars and there is no likely further information about him.

 Extended: Rusper (1825 onwards – probably not built)

-Henry Ockenden (1793-1868) is variously listed in contemporary directories – as a carpenter (PD 1828), a builder in 1855 and between 1862 and 1867 as Henry Ockenden and Son of West Green, Crawley; in fact the premises were in the adjacent parish of Ifield.
+Henry Ockenden (1793-1868) is variously listed in contemporary directories – as a carpenter (PD 1828), a builder in 1855 and between 1862 and 1867 as Henry Ockenden and Son of West Green in the parish of Crawley; in fact the premises were in the adjacent one of Ifield.
 In 1844 he was also a surveyor and in 1861 (B 19 p360) is described as an architect.
 In the latter capacity he was responsible for the Capuchin friary (now demolished) that stood on the site of the present Catholic church of St Francis and St Anthony and was founded in 1860.
 He was born at Wiston and his son, also Henry (1826/27-83), described as a painter and later plumber (in 1881), doubtless worked with his father.
 Another son, John is recorded down to 1891 as a builder in Crawley.

 Renovated: Crawley, – St John (1844)